-- 9.1 The Council must not consider business at a meeting of the Council: - (a) unless a Councillor has given notice of the business, as required by Clause 3.19, and - (b) unless notice of the business has been sent to the Councillors in accordance with Clause 3.12 in the case of an Ordinary Meeting or Clause 3.17 in the case of an Extraordinary Meeting called in an emergency. - 9.2 Clause 9.1 does not apply to the consideration of business at a meeting, if the business: - (a) is already before, or directly relates to, a matter that is already before the Council, or - (b) is the election of a Chairperson to preside at the meeting, or - subject to Clause 9.9, is a matter or topic put to the meeting by way of a Mayoral Minute, or - (d) is a motion for the adoption of recommendations of a Committee, including, but not limited to, a Committee of the Council. - 9.3 Despite Clause 9.1, business may be considered at a meeting of the Council even though due notice of the business has not been given to the Councillors if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the Chairperson to be of great urgency on the grounds that it requires a decision by the Council before the next scheduled Ordinary meeting of the Council. - 9.4 A motion moved under Clause 9.3(a) can be moved without notice.
-Despite Clauses 10.20- 10.30, only the mover of a motion referred to in Clause 9.3(a) can speak to the motion before it is put. - 9.5 A motion of dissent cannot be moved against a ruling by the Chairperson under Clause 9.3(b).
+- 9.1 The Council must not consider business at a meeting of the Council: - (a) unless a Councillor has given notice of the business, as required by Clause 3.9, and - (b) unless notice of the business has been sent to the Councillors in accordance with Clause 3.6 in the case of an Ordinary Meeting or Clause 3.8 in the case of an Extraordinary Meeting called in an emergency. - 9.2 Clause 9.1 does not apply to the consideration of business at a meeting, if the business: - (a) is already before, or directly relates to, a matter that is already before the Council, or - (b) is the election of a Chairperson to preside at the meeting, or - (c) subject to Clause 9.9, is a matter or topic put to the meeting by way of a Mayoral Minute, or - (d) is a motion for the adoption of recommendations of a Committee, including, but not limited to, a Committee of the Council. - 9.3 Despite Clause 9.1, business may be considered at a meeting of the Council even though due notice of the business has not been given to the Councillors if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the Chairperson to be of great urgency on the grounds that it requires a decision by the Council before the next scheduled Ordinary meeting of the Council. - 9.4 A motion moved under Clause 9.3(a) can be moved without notice.
+Despite Clauses 10.20-10.30, only the mover of a motion referred to in Clause 9.3(a) can speak to the motion before it is put. - 9.5 A motion of dissent cannot be moved against a ruling by the Chairperson under Clause 9.3(b).

-Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 22 September 2020 CM Reference: D22/35269 Next Review date: 30 September 2024 Last Review Date: 22 March 2022
+Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 10 May 2022 CM Reference: D24/28725 Last Review date: 22 March 2022 Next Review Date: 30 September 2024